Space News

 "I have contacted the NASA Inspector General's office," read a post to an online discussion group, "and have left a message on two machines regarding the item, which will undoubtably become an investigation."

-At the time of publication, the auction remained scheduled to close on July 14, with no one yet bidding the minimum $1000 requested by the seller.
-Attempts to contact hook4hand for comment were unsuccessful.
+At the time of publication, the auction remained scheduled to end July 14, with no bids yet for the minimum $1,000 stipulated by the seller.
+Attempts to reach hook4hand for comment were unsuccessful.

 back to collectSPACE